 - Is made available regardless of race, religion, sex, sexual orientation, gender identity, age, national origin, pregnancy, disability, or status of citizenship, family, and military service

-The Commission advises the Selectboard, Board of Trustees, Planning Commissions, and other municipal boards and committees on the housing needs of the community, including review and consultation of policy and zoning changes related to housing.
+The Commission advises the Selectboard, City Council, Planning Commissions, and other municipal boards and committees on the housing needs of the community, including review and consultation of policy and zoning changes related to housing.

 The Commission maintains and analyzes the community’s demographic and housing stock information and provides periodic updates on housing issues to elected officials.